 Now we know time is orthogonal to all spatial directions, so if we dilate time (clocks running slower for the observer) all measured speeds will increase in all directions.
 The amount of dilation is driven by the smallest average speed which is in the orthogonal direction to the movement.

 After time dilation the speeds will increase in every direction:

 Even though speeds orthogonal to the direction of movement now match experimental observations, speeds parallel to the direction of movement still need modification to match experiment.

 After applying time dilation, speeds parallel to the movement still come out to be less than the speed of light.
-Length contraction in direction of movement is needed to match the speed of light.
+Length contraction in the direction of movement is needed to match the speed of light.
 Average speed in a parallel direction to movement without time dilation and length contraction is average of 1+(V/C) and 1-(V/C), which is 1- (V/C)².

 Applying time dilation and then length contraction brings this speed to 1.

 Understanding special relativity doesn’t require mastery of complicated math or a full understanding of classical Newtonian physics.
-If we start from postulates we should be able to drive Lorentz transformation with limited mathematical or physical knowledge.
+If we start from postulates, we should be able to drive Lorentz transformation with limited mathematical or physical knowledge.